Reusable packaging

-Reusability of packaging is an important consideration of the environmental credo of “reduce, reuse, and recycle”.
+Reusability of packaging is an important consideration of the environmental credo of "reduce, reuse, and recycle".
 It is also important to the movement toward more sustainable packaging.
 Returnable packaging is encouraged by regulators.

 Shipping containers

 For many years, several types of shipping containers have been returnable and reusable.
 These have made most sense when a reverse logistics system is available or can be readily developed.
 A return, reconditioning, and reuse system can save money on the cost per shipment and can reduce the environmental footprint of the packaging.

 Manufacturing, particularly the automotive industry, has used heavy-duty returnable racks for shipping hoods, fenders, engines, dashboards, etc. from suppliers to final assembly plants.
 The racks are then returned for the next shipment cycle.

 Bulk foods, chemicals, and pharmaceuticals are often shipped in reusable and returnable containers.
 These need to be carefully inspected, cleaned and sanitized as part of the reuse cycle.
-An effective Quality Management System is necessary.
+An effective quality management system is necessary.

 Wooden pallets are often made to be expendable, for a single shipment.
 Others are heavy duty and intended for multiple shipments.
-Some are in “pallet pools” which are used, inspected, and refurbished for extended usage.
+Some are in "pallet pools" which are used, inspected, and refurbished for extended usage.

-Often reusable industrial shipping containers have bar code labels or RFID chips to help identify and route the containers.
+Often reusable industrial shipping containers have bar code labels or radio-frequency identification (RFID) chips to help identify and route the containers.

 Use in the automotive industry

-Automotive OEM manufacturers use and encourage the use of returnable packaging to move components from their vendors to their factories.
+Automotive original equipment manufacturers (OEMs) use and encourage the use of returnable packaging to move components from their vendors to their factories.
 The components are placed in returnable packaging and are at times and arranged in a way that facilitates movement straight to assemble lines.
 Such packaging replaces traditional corrugated cartons, thereby helping companies cut costs by avoiding wastage and effort required in disposing the cartons.
 It also helps in reducing the environmental footprint of the automotive industry.

 Other advantages of using returnable packaging include avoiding damages to parts in while in transit.
 Parts are at times placed in specially designed receptacles for easy picking on the assembly line contributing to fewer mistakes and simpler inventory management.

 A few examples of returnable packaging in automotive industry: